Sonnenberg Gardens: Architecture

 Built between 1885 and 1887, the 40-room Queen Anne style Sonnenberg mansion was designed by Francis R. Allen, a noted Boston architect.
 Allen also designed and oversaw the remodeling of the mansion approximately 15 years after it was constructed.
 Two of the three floors are furnished and open to the public.

 The mansion's facade is rusticated graystone with Medina sandstone trim and gables made from timber and stucco.
 The roof is slate with lead-coated copper.

 The Thompsons had a Roman bath constructed in 1914 to act as a swimming area.
 The bathhouse and pool were designed by Allen in the neoclassical revival style.
-The bathhouse includs a wrapped around porch shelter covered with Ludowici clay roof tiles.
+The bathhouse includes a wrapped around porch shelter covered with Ludowici clay roof tiles.

 Other attractions

 In addition to the nine gardens and mansion, the property hosts the Finger Lakes Wine Center, which is housed in the Bay House and offers a number of local wines for tasting and purchase, as well a fine gift shop.

 A cafe is located in the Gardener's House serving light lunches.